lhao03/lhao03.github.io/content/blog/life/33-percent.md

 As the months went by, I realized that outreach wasn’t so bad.
 There is one thing I didn’t mention about the essays I wrote in English class.
 The essays that I got 75% on; well those were critical analytical essays in which we had to write about a novel or poem.
 When we got to write a personal essay about our life experiences, I scored 90% on those.
 And that’s what outreach soon began to feel like; writing a personal essay.

 You see, StarHacks’ mission is to create a community for women and non-binary individuals in computer science.
-While I didn’t know it at the time, I'm the same as all the girls who attended StarHacks; the girl who was scared of C++ and felt like dropping from the CS major in the first year (you can read about that [here](@/blog/lifesci/cs-bchem.md)).
+While I didn’t know it at the time, I'm the same as all the girls who attended StarHacks; the girl who was scared of C++ and felt like dropping from the CS major in the first year.
 By writing newsletters, creating infographics, and talking with these girls and non-binary individuals, I could encourage them to try out CS.
 And that to me, is the entire reason why I decided to join the StarHacks team.
 Since being a woman in STEM is a large part of my identity, outreach no longer was something I dreaded doing.
 I’m excited to be joining nwPlus as a marketing coordinator and I'm looking forward to the impact that I can make!

 ## 👩🏻‍💻 Career